Sayandeep1236/Stylized-Face-Generation-using-StyleGAN-Unofficial-Implementation-/Images_Generated/readme.md

 The images generated using the StyleGAN.
-256x256 resolution was not achieved due to lack of sufficient memory and GPUs.
+Proper 64x64 resolution was not achieved due to lack of computational memory and GPUs.
+Trained on an NVDIA GPU 4050.